 If you're a pet buyer, you may wonder whether or not Pomeranian separation anxiety is something you need to worry about.
 After all, this dog breed is generally known for being friendly and good with people.

-However, even the friendliest of dog breeds can experience separation anxiety when alone.
+However, even the friendliest dog breeds can experience separation anxiety alone.
 This blog post will look at what to do if your dog does develop separation anxiety, how to spot it in your Pomeranian, and what owners can do to help your dog overcome it.
 So read on to learn more!

 Do Pomeranians Have Separation Anxiety?